Basketball in the Philippines: American era and the Philippine NCAA

+FIBA beginnings, the MICAA, and international play

 The Philippines became a member of FIBA through the Basketball Association of the Philippines in 1936.
 The Philippines made their debut in the Olympic Games in 1936 where they finished fifth, the best result of an Asian team in Olympic basketball history.
 In the same year, the first basketball stamp in the world was released by the country.
 The first commercial league was the basketball tournament of the Manila Industrial and Commercial Athletic Association (MICAA) which was established in 1938.

 The Philippines became an independent country in 1946, and in the 1950s, the national team did well in international tournaments.
 The Philippine team won the gold medal at the Asian Games in 1951, the first-time basketball was played.
 The Philippine basketball team dominated the Asian Games until 1962.
-In the 1954 FIBA World Championship the Philippines placed third, winning the bronze medal, the best performance by an Asian team in the World Championship.

 After missing the first FIBA Basketball World Cup (known through 2010 as the FIBA World Championship) that was held in 1950 in Argentina, the Philippines participated in the 1954 FIBA World Championship held at Rio de Janeiro, Brazil.
 The Philippines finished with a 5–2 win–loss record in the Final Round games, and captured the bronze medal.
 The third place-finish is still currently the best finish by an Asian country in the World Cup.
 Carlos Loyzaga finished as the world tournament's third leading scorer (148 points/16.4 points per game) and was named in the FIBA World Mythical Five Selection.

 In the 1960s, the first FIBA Asia Championship was won by the Philippines with Carlos Badion as the tournament's Most Valuable Player.

 Meanwhile, the Philippines won the right to host the third FIBA World Championship, but were suspended after then-President Diosdado Macapagal, father of former President Gloria Macapagal Arroyo, refused to issue visas to players from communist countries (notably basketball powerhouse Yugoslavia and the Soviet Union).

 The Philippines' dominance in sport waned after Carlos Loyzaga's retirement, and had performed poorly in the Olympic games where the national team was unable to break into top-10 positions.
 However, the country continued to play competitively in the Asian and World Championships.